chaincodelabs/research-site/research-intro.md

 Privacy-related research areas include:

 * **Cross-layer privacy.** Currently, LN channels are linked to their respective opening on-chain transactions.
 This allows for enriching existing on-chain address clustering data with LN information.
 With Schnorr signatures, it is possible to make LN-related transactions indistinguishable from other transactions on the base layer through signature aggregation.
-However, channel announcements must still commit to some scarce resource to avoid denial-of-service attacks.
+However, channel announcements must still commit to a scarce resource to avoid denial-of-service attacks.
 How can we ensure that L2 activity remains opaque from the base-layer viewpoint?
 * **Multi-hop payment de-correlation with PTLCs.** Point Time Locked Contracts (PTLCs) are a new type of multi-hop Schnorr-based channel locks.
 Currently, the LN relies on hashed time-locked contracts (HTLCs) to ensure atomicity in multi-hop payments.
 HTLCs along a path have the same hash.
-PTLC is an alternative for HTLC that avoids hop correlation.
+PTLC is an alternative of HTLC that avoids hop correlation.
 See: Malavolta et al. [Anonymous Multi-Hop Locks for Blockchain Scalability and Interoperability](https://eprint.iacr.org/2018/472).
 For a recent write-up, see: [Multi-Hop Locks from Scriptless Scripts](https://github.com/ElementsProject/scriptless-scripts/blob/master/md/multi-hop-locks.md).
 * **Privacy-preserving routing.** Receivers in the LN currently reveal their node identity to the sender.
 Techniques like [blinded paths](https://github.com/lightning/bolts/pull/765) aim to lift this requirement to ensure sender privacy.
 See also: [trampoline payments](https://bitcoinops.org/en/topics/trampoline-payments/).
 An adversary can also make educated guesses about routes by running the path-finding algorithm locally on a graph snapshot.
 Privacy leaks also occur through response timings (see: Rohrer and Tschorsch.
 [Counting Down Thunder: Timing Attacks on Privacy in Payment Channel Networks](https://arxiv.org/abs/2006.12143)).
 Privacy-preserving routing remains an open problem.
 * **Preventing balance probing.** Channel balances are not announced, but they can be easily _probed_, that is, estimated based on error messages.
-Nodes perform probing to increase success rates of their own payments, as the uncertainty of channel balances is the leading cause of payment failures.
+Nodes perform probing to increase the success rates of their own payments, as the uncertainty of channel balances is the leading cause of payment failures.
 Constant probing (sending payments that immediately fail) burdens the network.
 How do we reconcile payment reliability with privacy?
 See e.g.: Herrera-Joancomartí et al. [On the Difficulty of Hiding the Balance of Lightning Network Channels](https://eprint.iacr.org/2019/328).

 The following papers analyze privacy challenges for the LN: